SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 Download the [latest release](https://github.com/SchlossLab/new_project/releases/latest) to the directory and decompress

-## Initial gut microbiota and response to antibiotic perturbation influence *Clostridioides difficile* colonization in mice
+## The initial gut microbiota and response to antibiotic perturbation influence *Clostridioides difficile* colonization in mice

 The microbiota plays a key role in determining susceptibility to *Clostridioides difficile* infections (CDIs).
 However, much of the mechanistic work examining CDIs in mouse models use a single university colony or vendor.
 We treated mice from 6 different colony sources (2 University of Michigan colonies and 4 vendors) with a single clindamycin dose, followed by *C. difficile* challenge 1 day later and measured *C. difficile* colonization levels through 9 days post-infection.
 The microbiota was profiled via 16S rRNA gene sequencing analysis to examine variation across colony sources and alterations due to clindamycin treatment and *C. difficile* challenge.
 While all sources of mice were colonized 1-day post-infection, variation in *C. difficile* colonization levels emerged from days 3-7 post-infection with some sources colonized with *C. difficile* for slightly longer and at higher levels.
 We identified bacterial taxa with different relative abundances across colony sources throughout the experiment, as well as taxa that were consistently impacted by clindamycin treatment in all sources of mice.
 We created logistic regression models that successfully classified mice based on whether they cleared *C. difficile* by 7 days post-infection using baseline, post-clindamycin, and post-infection community composition data.
 After examining the taxa that were most important to the classification models, we identified a subset of key taxa that varied across colony sources (*Bacteroides*, *Deferribacteraceae*), were altered by clindamycin (*Porphyromonadaceae*, *Ruminococcaceae*), or both (*Enterobacteriaceae*, *Enterococcus*, *Bifidobacteriaceae*, *Coriobacteriaceae*, *Lachnospiraceae*, and *Verrucomicrobiaceae*).
 These results suggest the response of the initial gut microbiota to clindamycin treatment influences *C. difficile* 630 colonization dynamics.